 There are a number of laws and regulations already in place to help protect and warn parents against products that children can potentially choke on.
 These legislations include:

-- Consumer Product Safety Improvement Act This act requires choking hazard warning labels on all printed marketing materials that can lead to a direct sale of items with small parts.
+- Consumer Product Safety Improvement Act requires choking hazard warning labels on all printed marketing materials that can lead to a direct sale of items with small parts.

 Responsibilities of parents

 Of course, choking hazard warning labels are not for children.
 They are for parents to realize that a certain product has potential parts that might result in choking if not used properly.
 As a result, the bulk of the responsibility for preventing such accidents falls on the parent.
 Here are a few things that parents can do in order to prevent choking accidents in children:

 - Ensure supervision during meal and playtimes.
 Children can swallow toys, batteries, and even sand from playhouses.
 This can result in catastrophic consequences which is why parents or guardians should ensure that children between the ages of 3 and 14 should not be left unsupervised during meal times and play times,

 - Breaking down large food particles.
 Depending on the age of the child, parents should break down larger items into smaller pieces.
 Foods like grapes, carrots, popcorn, crackers, etc., can all be chopped or moistened to make them more easily digestible for children,

 - Evaluate your child’s toys and make sure that all the games that have a potential to cause choking are kept out of their reach.
 These toys should only be given to them when adult supervision can be maintained.

 If Your Child Was Injured, Call An Attorney Today